01-edu/public/subjects/fifthandskip/README.md

 Write a function `FifthAndSkip()` that takes a `string` and returns another `string`.
 The function separates every five characters of the `string` with a space and removes the sixth one.

-- If there is a space in the middle of a word it should ignore it and get the first character until getting to a length of 5.
+- If there are spaces in the middle of a word, ignore them and get the first character after the spaces until you reach a length of 5.
-- If the `string` is less than 5 characters returns "Invalid Output\n".
+- If the `string` is less than 5 characters returns `Invalid Output` followed by a newline `\n`.
+- If the `string` is empty return a newline `\n`.

 ### Expected function